Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

     |dragged Any Sprite|`boolean`|

-When the user does a drag from one point (prevX, prevY) to   another (x, y).
-The pair (startX, startY) indicates where the   user first touched the screen, and "draggedAnySprite" indicates whether a   sprite is being dragged.
+When the user does a drag from one point (prevX, prevY) toanother (x, y).
+The pair (startX, startY) indicates where theuser first touched the screen, and "draggedAnySprite" indicates whether asprite is being dragged.

 ### Flung